Codelab42/codelab42.github.io/_posts/1015-11-12-cache-warming-keeps-your-site-fast.markdown

 ## How to warm your cache

 Developers have lots of ways to handle cache warming: numerous scripts can be found online and some CMS systems even offer cache warmer modules.
-In the world of Drupal you can use a module such as [https://www.drupal.org/project/cache_warmer] or a script such as [http://dominiquedecooman.com/use-varnish-xmlsitemap-cron-and-bash-warm-cache-fast-pages]
+In the world of Drupal you can use a module such as [https://www.drupal.org/project/cache_warmer] or a custom script.

 These solutions will work well for many but what if you’re not an experienced developer?
 Or what if you don’t have the time to search for a script, test it and modify it to your needs?
 If you're looking for the easiest way to warm your cache then you’ll love our [Cache Warmer].